 It is the biggest wintering ground for transitory fowls on the Indian sub-landmass.
 The lake is home to various undermined types of plants and creatures.
 The lake is a biological system with enormous fishery assets.
 It supports in excess of 150,000 fisher–people living in 132 towns on the shore and islands.

 Another significant fascination at Chilika is Irrawady dolphins which are frequently spotted off Satpada Island.
-Satpada, limited by the tidal pond on three sides, offers a magnificent view and pulls in the guests to its whole 30 km stretch of sand bar.
+Satpada, limited by the tidal pond on three sides, offers a magnificent view and pulls in the guests to its whole 30 km stretch of a sand bar.
 Pontoons organized by OTDC are accessible for both the islands.
 The lake likewise underpins the nearby angler in procuring their living from Chilika’s prawn, mackerel and crabs.

 Attraction: Kalijai Temple, Dolphin Point, Mangalajodi, Nalabana Bird Sanctuary, Tara Tarini Temple, Satapada, Narayani Temple, Sankuda Island, Birds Island, Honeymoon Island.